Astrofox-Studios/.github/profile/README.md

 ## 🏢 **About Us**

 Astrofox Studios Ltd is a registered company focused on developing immersive Minecraft gaming experiences and innovative technologies.
 Our projects are designed to engage and inspire communities, ranging from competitive events to expansive MMO environments.

-- **Incorporation Date:** 11 December 2024
-- **Company Number:** 16129887
-- **Registered Office:** 10939 182-184 High Street North, East Ham, London, England, E6 2JA
-- **Nature of Business (SIC):** 58210 - Publishing of computer games

 For official company details, visit our [registration page](https://find-and-update.company-information.service.gov.uk/company/16129887).